-Example 2: Teachers Mentor Students
+Example 2: Mentor Students

-Teachers can be invited to serve as one-on-one mentors for students with attendance issues.
+The most frequently employed programs use elements of daily check-in/check-out and behavior education programs (Hoyle et. al. 2011).
+For example, teachers can be invited to serve as one-on-one mentors for students with attendance issues.
 In their role as mentors, they could establish daily times for student check-ins and make special efforts during their interactions to encourage and develop the student's special interests and personal aspirations.

 DeSocio, J., VanCura, M., Nelson, L. A., Hewitt, G., Kitzman, H., & Cole, R. (2007).
-Engaging truant adolescents: Results from a multifaceted Intervention pilot.
+Engaging truant adolescents: Results from a multifaceted intervention pilot.
 Preventing School Failure, 51(3), 3-11